 Computer science vs. engineering: Salary and job outlook

-The list of job titles goes to show the variety of careers available in the fields of computer science and engineering.
+The list of job titles shows the variety of careers available in the fields of computer science and engineering.
 Knowing what you’ll be doing day in and day out is important, but the practical side of you also needs to know more about the strength of these career fields.

-All the earning potential in the world isn’t worth much to you if there aren’t jobs available, which is why it’s important to weigh in projected job growth percentages.
-For comparison, keep in mind that the average growth for all occupations is 7 percent through 2024, according to the BLS.
+All the earning potential in the world isn’t worth much to you if there aren’t jobs available, which is why it’s important to factor in these fields’ prospects for employment growth.
+For comparison, keep in mind that the average projected growth in employment for all occupations is 7% through 2026, according to the BLS.2

-The BLS reports that computer science-related careers boast optimistic growth projections, with employment for positions like software applications developers projected to grow 31%.2 The average projected growth in employment for all positions in the field sits at 12 percent.
-On the other hand, engineering jobs are expected to grow as fast as the average for all occupations, with an average projected growth of 3 percent.
+The BLS reports that computer science-related careers boast optimistic growth projections, with employment for positions like software applications developers projected to grow 31%.2 The average projected growth in employment for all positions in the field is at 13%.2 On the other hand, engineering jobs are expected to grow as fast as the average for all occupations, with an average projected employment growth of 7%.2

 Computer science vs. engineering: Education requirements

-The above-average earning potential detailed above isn’t up for grabs for just anybody.
+Another important factor to consider is the amount of education you’ll need to be eligible for these roles.
 Working in computer science or engineering requires an in-depth understanding of technical concepts.
-This means you’ll need to prove you’re qualified for the job by acquiring some formal education.
+This means you’ll need to prove you’re qualified for the job by completing some formal education.

 Our job posting analysis uncovered the preferred education levels indicated by employers hiring for computer science and engineering positions.
-The data revealed that 81 percent of employers required computers science candidates to have a Bachelor’s degree.1 Comparably, 83 percent of employers were looking to fill their engineering vacancies with Bachelor degree holders.2
+The data revealed that 91% of employers required computer science candidates to have a Bachelor’s degree.1 Comparably, 89% of employers were looking to fill their engineering vacancies with Bachelor degree holders.2

 The choice is yours